Federal Law Enforcement Council Act¶

 Provision Rationale¶

-Career workforce protections.
-Titles IX and X create structural protections that go beyond existing civil service law.
+Career workforce protections and whistleblower protections (Titles XII and XIII).
+These titles create structural protections that go beyond existing civil service law.
 The DOJ-specific prohibited personnel practices address the particular vulnerabilities of law enforcement professionals: case-based reassignment, politically motivated performance evaluations, coerced resignation through undesirable transfers, and conditioning career advancement on willingness to act on undocumented communications.
-The duty-to-advise provision protects candid professional advice as a structural feature of the institution, not merely a cultural expectation.
-Whistleblower protections with criminal penalties for retaliation ensure that reporting channels function under pressure, not just under favorable conditions.
+The duty-to-advise provision protects candid professional advice as a structural feature of the institution; the duty-to-execute provision ensures that protected dissent does not become institutional paralysis.
+Multiple independent reporting channels -- the Inspector General, the Office of Special Counsel, congressional committees, the GAO, and any federal court with jurisdiction -- ensure that no single point of failure can suppress whistleblower disclosures.
+Criminal penalties for retaliation, including imprisonment of up to five years for knowing or willful retaliation and up to three years for unauthorized disclosure of a whistleblower's identity, ensure that protections function under pressure.

 Addressing Concerns¶

 Executive power and the unitary executive theory.
-The Act preserves presidential appointment of all Council members with Senate confirmation, maintains a cabinet-level Law Enforcement Secretary as the President's policy voice, and retains presidential removal authority for documented cause.
-The multi-member governance structure operates within the constitutional framework the Supreme Court has upheld for independent commissions since 1935.
+The Act preserves presidential appointment of all Council Members with Senate confirmation, maintains a cabinet-level Law Enforcement Secretary as the President's policy voice, and retains presidential removal authority for documented cause.
+The multi-member governance structure operates within the constitutional framework the Supreme Court has upheld for independent commissions since Humphrey's Executor v.
+United States in 1935, reaffirmed in Seila Law LLC v.
+CFPB in 2020 and Collins v.
+Yellen in 2021, both of which distinguished and preserved the multi-member body precedent.
 The Act does not remove presidential influence over law enforcement policy; it channels that influence through documented, transparent, accountable mechanisms.

 Revision History¶